Pelvic organ prolapse

 Mild cases of pelvic organ prolapse often don’t cause any symptoms.
 But if the organs drop down further, the following problems may arise:

-• feeling like something is pushing down
+• Feeling like something is pushing down

-• a weak bladder, needing to urinate (pee) often, or difficulties urinating
+• A weak bladder, needing to urinate (pee) often, or difficulties urinating

-• a “dragging” pain in the abdomen
+• A “dragging” pain in your belly

-• pain during sex
+• Pain or other problems during sex

-• problems with bowel movements
+• Problems with bowel movements (pooping)

-• low back pain
+• Back pain

-• pressure sores and bleeding in the vagina
+• Pressure sores and bleeding in the vagina

 Causes and risk factors